seasonedfish/blog/_posts/2021-01-07-linux-for-windows-users.md

 took over 8 minutes on the server.
 Even connecting to the server and sending commands seemed slow.
 Second, installing pandas didn't even work.
-The server had Python 3.6.9 running, which was supposed to be supported.
+The server had Python 3.6.9 running;
+this was supposed to be supported.
 But, trying to install pandas in a virtual environment failed due to version incompatibilities.

 To solve the first problem, I viewed the server's running processes.
 I found that I had left some services running from when I was trying out EC2 for the first time, so I stopped them and uninstalled them.
 This made the server much faster.

 To fix the second problem, I tried installing [pyenv](https://github.com/pyenv/pyenv).
 This is a tool that Dan recommended me;